Netcentric/accesscontroltool/docs/Configuration.md

 --- | --- | ---
-name | Name of the group as shown in UI | optional, if empty group id is taken description | Description of the group | optional path | Path of the group either relative or absolute | optional isMemberOf | comma separated list of groups this groups is a member of | optional members | comma separated list of groups that are member of this group (allows to specify the relationshipo from the other side, however prefer `isMemberOf` over members if possible) | optional
+name | Name of the group as shown in UI | optional, if empty group id is taken description | Description of the group | optional externalId | Required for AC setups since AEM 6.2 SP1 that synchronize groups from LDAP to AEM.
+The value has to be in format LDAP-DN;IDP-NAME where LDAP-DN is the full distinguished name and IDP-NAME is configured in OSGI config PID org.apache.jackrabbit.oak.security.authentication.ldap.impl.LdapIdentityProvider property "provider-name".
+Example: `externalId: "cn=group-name,ou=mydepart,ou=Groups,dc=comp,dc=com;IDPNAME"`.
+Since v1.9.3 | optional path | Path of the group either relative or absolute | optional isMemberOf | comma separated list of groups this groups is a member of | optional members | comma separated list of groups that are member of this group (allows to specify the relationshipo from the other side, however prefer `isMemberOf` over members if possible) | optional